ostdotcom/ost-sdk-js/README.md

     // Token holder address of receiver.
     let transferToAddress = '0xa31__';

     // Amount of Fiat in atto units to be transferred.
-If 1 USD needs to be transfered, use 10^18, i.e. in atto units. let transferAmountInAtto = '1000000000000000000';
+If 1 USD needs to be transferred, use 10^18, i.e. in atto units. let transferAmountInAtto = '1000000000000000000';

     // Token holder address of sender.
-    let tokenHolderSenderAddress = '0xa963___';
+    let senderTokenHolderAddress = '0xa963___';

     // Pay currency code.
 Supported currency codes are 'USD', 'EUR' and 'GBP'. let payCurrencyCode = 'USD';